 It should always be high on your priority list, but donor stewardship is key when it comes to donor acquisition.
 How?

-Your stewardship is more than fundraising and reaching your goal.
+Your cultivation and stewardship is more than fundraising and reaching your goal.
 It's about connecting with your donors and sharing your passion for your cause with them.
 The more passionate they are, the more involved they'll become.

 Throughout your methods of communication, whether that might be social media, emails, or another form, you'll want to use warm and inviting language.
 When asking a prospective donor to come to your next walkathon event, use copy like "Join us!" and "Together, we can change..." to show how important their participation is.